sof202/ATACPeakCompare/docs/peak_calling.md

 sbatch -p queue .../PeakCall.sh path/to/config_file.txt
 ```

-The config file to use for this script is given in `example_config_call.txt`.
+The configuration file to use for this script is given in
-The queue to send the job to will depend on the HPC system you are using.
-You
+`example_config_call.txt`.
+The queue to send the job to will depend on the HPC
-can view all available partitions with:
+system you are using.
+You can view all available partitions with:

 ```bash
 sinfo show partitions | awk '{print $1}' | uniq
 ```

-The script is designed to work with or without a config file and will
+The script is designed to work with or without a configuration file and will
 process a single set of reads in any format MACS can work with.
 It is expected
 that you run this script for each sample (or merged set of samples) so it is
-recommended that you have two config files (so jobs can run concurrently).
+recommended that you have two configuration files (so jobs can run
+concurrently).

 ## Why merged and unmerged peaks